🔼The name En-hakkore: Summary

 🔼Etymology of the name En-hakkore

 The name En-hakkore obviously consists of two elements.
 The first part comes from the noun עין (ayin), meaning either spring/fountain or eye:

-The second part of our name comes from the verb קרא I (qara' I), meaning to call out:
+The second part of our name comes from the verb קרא (qara'), meaning to call out:

-The ha-part of our name comes from the definite article ה (he), which puts emphasis on the calling part.
+The ha-part of our name comes from the particle ה (he), which is either the definite article ("the"), or else a particle of direction ("towards the") or ascription ("of the").
+Whatever it is, it puts emphasis on the calling part.
 En-hakkore is not simply a well of someone who calls out, but of he who calls out; the caller.

 For a meaning of the name En-hakkore, NOBSE Study Bible Name List reads The Spring Of Him Who Called and Jones' Dictionary of Old Testament Proper Names has Fountain Of The Calling.